 Where there is room for bravery in sales hiring

 It’s easy to stick with what you know.
 But stepping out of your comfort zone is often the best way to make progress.
-Rather than taking a chance on someone that doesn’t exactly fit the mould, sales managers often go with conservative choices in hiring sales talent operating on the theory that folks with similar industry and vertical orientations have less of a learning curve and are more likely to help them make their number- faster.
+Rather than taking a chance on someone that doesn’t exactly fit the mold, sales managers often go with conservative choices in hiring sales talent operating on the theory that folks with similar industry and vertical orientations have less of a learning curve and are more likely to help them make their number- faster.

 But in doing so, there will always be hidden gems they are passing by.
 Here are some typical ways in which managers display that conservative bias: